junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 People file out of the vehicles.

 Jimmy stumbles out of the car, barely standing straight with the help of the handles and vehicle's frame, leaning against the car to catch his breath just from this simple move.
 Ellen is too busy getting the rifle ready.
-The girls hurry out of the car before them, rounding to the back of the truck, trying to grab as much supplies as they can.
+The girls hurry out of the car before them, rounding to the back of the truck, trying to grab as many supplies as they can.

 "Leave it!"
 Ellen yells at them.
 "Run!
 Just run!"